Genusbiz/docs/users/navigate-view-modify-and-control/personalize-your-genus-desktop.md

 1. In the **File** menu, click **Options**.
 2. In the **Language** box, select which language to use as the default language.
 You must restart the application for this change to take effect.

+## Change the display format on web browser clients
+Controls the display format of items such as numbers, currency, and dates on web browser clients.
+If not specified, items are formatted according to the selected language.

+1. In the **File** menu, click **Options**.
+2. In the **Display Format Web** box, select which culture to use.

 ## Change the start page in the Navigation Pane

 The start page is displayed when you first start Genus Desktop.
 To change the start page, right-click a shortcut in the navigation pane, and then on the shortcut menu, click **Set as Start Page**.